Gabby Hayes and the Redman Tobacco Indian meet at the blacksmith shop?

 These made-in-Japan pixies/elves are a Christmas classic that appeared on our tree and all over the place at my Granny’s house…

 Then there’s the all-time favorite “dancing Santa”.
 Whoever created this little guy must have made a bazillion dollars.
-The felt coating would rub off and gave you the cold chills to touch it.
+The felt coating would rub off and gave you the creeps to touch it.
 We had one that actually lit up with one of those highly-flammable Christmas bulbs (see previous photo in this blog).